 Since the dawn of humankind we homo sapiens have sought to prove ourselves with competitive feats of skill, dexterity or sheer strength.
-This has taken many forms, but usually involves performing some task in the quickest time, besting your opponent(s) in a physical bout, or scoring the most points, usually with a ball of some description.
+This has taken many forms, but usually involves performing some task in the quickest time, besting your opponent(s) in a physical bout, or scoring the most goals or points or something, usually with a ball of some description.

-In these enlightened digital times, it's possible for almost anybody to get off the spectator's bench and start participating in their favourite sport via the wonder of video games, and Nintendo Switch has a host of sports games enabling you to play from the comfort of your couch, regardless of your skill or ability.
-Yes, you too can be a tennis champ, a pro baller, a wind..., err, jammer.
+In these enlightened digital times, it's possible for almost anybody to get off the spectator's bench and start participating in their favourite sport via the wonder of video games, and Nintendo Switch has a host of sports games enabling you to play from the comfort of your couch, regardless of your ability or skill.
+Yes, you too can be a tennis champ, a pro baller or a wind..., err, jammer.

 Below we've picked out - in no particular order - the best sports games on Switch.
 We've eliminated autosport racers from the lineup here, so if you prefer sports with two or more wheels, best head over to our list of the best racing games on Switch.
 If you're down with ball games, though, or fancy yourself as an Olympian, you've come to the right place.

 So, let's head to the first tee, get on our marks and kick off the best sports games on Switch...